 The Society for Visual Anthropology screens the best of ethnographic film at the annual SVA Film & Media Festival.
 The Festival is held as part of the American Anthropological Association (AAA) Annual Meeting, giving filmmakers and distributors broad access to an audience of thousands of anthropologists, educators, and other attendees.

-The 2023 AAA meeting will be held jointly with the Canadian Anthropology Society/société canadienne d’anthropologie (CASCA) at the Metro Toronto Convention Centre in Toronto, Canada.
+The 2024 AAA meeting will be held in Tampa, Florida, November 20–23.
 This will be the in-person venue for the SVA Film & Media Festival as well.
-The 2023 conference theme is "Transitions."
+PRAXIS is the 2024 AAA conference theme.

 Ethnographic film and media can be defined broadly as works that emerge through ethnographic fieldwork or that use, are informed by, illustrate, or evoke concepts and principles of anthropological theory, methods, or practice.